-Name of Plan
+Name of Plan 2

 Introduction 2

-Governing Laws 2
+Governing Laws

-Changes from Previous Versions
+Changes from Previous Versions 2

-Type of Plan
+Type of Plan 3

 Contacting the Fund 3

-Plan Administration
+Plan Administration 4

-The Board of Trustees
+The Board of Trustees 4

-The Advisory Committee
+The Advisory Committee 4

-The Financial Investment and Advisory Committee
+The Financial Investment and Advisory Committee 4

-The Administrative Staff
+The Administrative Staff 4

-Meeting Dates
+Meeting Dates 6

-Investment Program
+Investment Program 6

-Eligibility
+Eligibility 7

-Terminated Membership and Entitlements
+Terminated Membership and Entitlements 7

-Refunds of Contributions upon Resignation or Discharge from Employment
+Refunds of Contributions upon Resignation or Discharge from Employment 7

-Retirement Date
+Retirement Date 8

 Temporary Absence from the Payroll

 Military Leave of Absence

 Florida Certified Police Officer and Firefighter Service

 Military Time Purchase

 Worker's Compensation

 Member Contributions

 City Contributions

 Other Sources of Funding

 Budgetary Provisions

 Application for Benefits Procedure

 Benefits: General

-Benefits: Time Service (Normal) Retirement 11
+Benefits: Time Service (Normal) Retirement

 Benefits: Permanent Disability

 Benefits: Temporary Disability

 Benefits: Surviving Spouse

 Benefits: Minor Children

-Benefits: Death of an Employee with No Survivors 13
+Benefits: Death of an Employee with No Survivors

 Benefits: Vesting a Pension

 Benefits: Supplement

-Benefits: Cost of Living Adjustment
+Benefits: Cost of Living Adjustment 13

-Benefits: Annual Bonus
+Benefits: Annual Bonus کاا م

 Benefits: Supplemental Share Plan

-What do I do when I am ready to retire?

 What happens if I return to work for the City after retirement?

-What is the status of my Pension Benefits in the event of divorce and what type of order is used by the
+What is the status of my Pension Benefits in the event of divorce and what type of order is used by the Court system to place a line against the distribution of Benefits in the event of a divorce?

 Court system to place a lien against the distribution of Pension Benefits in the event of a divorce?
 Deferred Retirement Option Program

 Forfeiture of Benefits for Conviction of Certain Crimes

-Tax Obligations

-Hearings and Appeals before the Trustees
+Tax Obligations Hearings and Appeals before the Trustees ۱۰۰۰۰ ا

-Financial and Actuarial Information 16
+Financial and Actuarial Information

+Historical Net Investment Rate of Return Police and Fire Pension Fund